natyusha/ShokoRelay.bundle/README.md

   - INSTALL_PIP_PACKAGES=plexapi|requests
   - INSTALL_PACKAGES=ffmpeg
 ```

+### Configuration
+After installing the dependencies you must use a text editor to enter your Shoko and Plex credentials (as well as several other options) into the included `config.py` file.
+The configuration file contains 3 sections which are fairly self explanatory.

 ### [animethemes.py](https://github.com/natyusha/ShokoRelay.bundle/blob/master/Contents/Scripts/animethemes.py)
 - This script uses the Shoko and [AnimeThemes](https://animethemes.moe/) APIs to find the OP/ED for a series and convert it into a Theme.mp3 file which will play when viewing the series in Plex.